 The recommended fix is to replace the BMW hood sensor with the new one.
 The sensor is inexpensive and ranges in price from $10-$30.

 - Disable Hood Switch: When you lock the car using your key fob, press the BMW logo on your key twice.
 This will disable the input to the alarm system from sensors such as the hood switch.
-Note that doing so means that it may be easier to break into your BMW.
+Note that doing so may be easier to break into your BMW.

 - Repair BMW Hood Switch: Remove the switch and open the housing.
 Clean the contacts inside and manually stretch (lengthen) the spring inside the sensor.
 This will usually fix a BMW hood open problem, but the problem may return within a few weeks or months.